Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Introduction

 \section{Introduction}

-A foundational result in mathematical relativity is the proof that any stationary and axisymmetric asymptotically flat black hole solution of the Einstein-Maxwell system must belong to the three-parameter Kerr-Newman family of solutions \cite{Chrusciel:2012jk}.
+A foundational result in mathematical relativity is the proof that the domain of outer communications of any stationary and axisymmetric asymptotically flat black hole solution with a connected, non-degenerate horizon of the Einstein-Maxwell system is isometric to the domain of outer communications of the three-parameter Kerr-Newman family of solutions \cite[Theorem 3.2]{Chrusciel:2012jk}.
 The first step was Hawking's observation that each horizon cross-section of a (not necessarily stationary) black hole must have the topology of a sphere $S^2$ \cite{HawkingEllis}; the exceptional case of a torus $T^2$ was ruled out in \cite{Galloway:2006ws}.
-Israel had previously shown that the Reissner-Nordstr\"{o}m family exhausts the set of static black holes in this class \cite{Israel:1967za}.
-Finally, it was observed by Carter that the Einstein-Maxwell equations reduced on stationary, axisymmetric solutions are equivalent to a harmonic map from a half plane to the 4-dimensional complex hyperbolic space $SU(2,1)/S(U(2)\times U(1))$ \cite{Carter:1973rla}.
+As originally shown in \cite{Israel:1967za} under a set of restrictive assumptions, the Reissner-Nordstr\"{o}m family exhausts the set of static black holes in this class .
+The result was subsequently strengthened under far weaker conditions \cite{Bunting:1987,Masood,Ruback} (in particular horizons with multiple components were ruled out).
+Finally, it was observed that the Einstein-Maxwell equations reduced on stationary, axisymmetric solutions are equivalent to a harmonic map from a half plane to the 4-dimensional complex hyperbolic space $SU(2,1)/S(U(2)\times U(1))$ \cite{Carter:1973rla}.
 This reduces the classification problem to that of a 2-dimensional elliptic (singular) boundary value problem.
-The uniqueness result follows from this, with existence guaranteed by the explicit construction of the Kerr-Newman solution \cite{ Bunting,Mazur:1982db}.
+The uniqueness result follows from this, with existence guaranteed by the explicit construction of the Kerr-Newman solution \cite{Bunting,Mazur:1982db}.
 The assumption of axisymmetry can be replaced with that of analyticity of the solution and there is recent work on removing the latter assumption \cite{Alexakis:2009ch}.